Let’s go over what I know right now. My home is gone.

 >>>>>>>>>

-My recollection is interrupted as fingers dive in and my captor lifts me by my midriff out of her canine jaws.
+Fingers dive in and my captor lifts me by my midriff out of her canine jaws.
 The steam in her breath is quickly lost in the air outside.
+I dangle in her grip, meeting her unamused gaze and holding it long enough for the chilly breeze to bite through my saliva-damp fur.
+Finally, she speaks.

 “Fair enough, you can always tell me about it once we’re better acquainted,” she chuckles.
 “Anyway, can you get to the part where you stop being on the beach?”